Generalized Multiple Importance Sampling: Multiple Importance Sampling Schemes

 \subsection{Running example}

-{ Let us consider the example {from} Section \ref{running_example_sampling} where the realizations of the sequence of indexes for the samplings schemes $\mathcal{S}_1$, $\mathcal{S}_2$, and $\mathcal{S}_3$ are respectively $\{j_1,j_2,j_3 \} = \{3,3,1\}$, $\{j_1,j_2,j_3 \} = \{3,1,2\}$, and $\{j_1,j_2,j_3 \} = \{1,2,3\}$. {Figure} \ref{fig_schemes_r} shows the three first schemes of Table \ref{table_mis_schemes_summary} related to the sampling with replacement, $\mathcal{S}_1$.
+Let us consider the example {from} Section \ref{running_example_sampling} where the realizations of the sequence of indexes for the sampling schemes $\mathcal{S}_1$, $\mathcal{S}_2$, and $\mathcal{S}_3$ are respectively $\{j_1,j_2,j_3 \} = \{3,3,1\}$, $\{j_1,j_2,j_3 \} = \{3,1,2\}$, and $\{j_1,j_2,j_3 \} = \{1,2,3\}$.
+Figure \ref{fig_schemes}(a) shows the three first schemes of Table \ref{table_mis_schemes_summary} related to the sampling with replacement, $\mathcal{S}_1$.
 The figure shows a possible realization of all MIS schemes with $M=N=3$ samples and pdfs.
 For the $n$-th sample, we show the set of available proposals, the index $j_n$ of the proposal pdf that was actually selected to draw the sample, the function $\varphi_n$, and the importance weight.
-Similarly, {Fig.} \ref{fig_schemes_n} depicts the {three} schemes of Table \ref{table_mis_schemes_summary} related to the sampling without replacement, $\mathcal{S}_2$ and $\mathcal{S}_3$, where exactly one sample is drawn from each of the proposal pdfs of the available set.}
+Similarly, Figs. \ref{fig_schemes}(b)-(c) depict the three schemes of Table \ref{table_mis_schemes_summary} related to the sampling without replacement, $\mathcal{S}_2$ and $\mathcal{S}_3$, where exactly one sample is drawn from each available proposal.